-I am still always amazed how terrifying independence is for some people.
+I am still always amazed by how terrifying independence is for some people.
 I feel terrible for those who have a hard time being alone and often recommend finding a great counselor or therapist.
 I’m a strong believer in not loving anyone until we completely love ourselves.
 Divorce will test this for sure!

 I love planning my future that only concerns me and my children.
 I love setting my only financial goals and not depending on the financial success – or failure of another.

 Independence is a freedom that may be compromised during marriage if your spouse does not share your social views, financial goals, or family beliefs.
 Marriage is extremely hard.
-Once you get out of such a situation, the independence can be life-changing if you accept the challenge with vigor.
+Once you get out of such a situation, independence can be life-changing if you accept the challenge with vigor.

 3. You Should Love New Opportunities